plotly/dash-labs/docs/demos/dashdown_multi_page/pages/multi_page_apps/reference.md

     - A page specific image: `assets/<title>.<extension>` is used, e.g. `assets/weekly_analytics.png`
     - A generic app image at `assets/app.<extension>`
     - A logo at `assets/logo.<extension>`
+  When inferring the image file, it will look for the following extensions: APNG, AVIF, GIF, JPEG, PGN, SVG, WebP

 - `redirect_from`:
    A list of paths that should redirect to this page.